jmuganga54/Web-Dev-BootCamp/section-4-Introduction-to-CSS/README.md

 ## Introduction to CSS
-In this section I learn about introduction to CSS, the following are topic discussed.
+In this section the main topic is ntroduction to CSS, the following are topics discussed.

 - Introduction to CSS
 - Inline CSS